di98feja/RagnarsRokare/MobAI/readme.md

     public int TimeLimitOnAssignment = 60;

 - **FixerAI**
 Makes the character go and repair any damaged structures it finds.
+It will equip the item from position 0 in inventory and use its attack animation when reapairing.
 Does not fight, only flee when taking damage.
 The FeedDuration setting only applies if there is a Tameable component attached to the gameObject.
 **FixerAIConfig**
 These are the default values